The Binary Linearization Complexity of Pseudo-Boolean Functions: Application to Low Autocorrelation Binary Sequences

 \paragraph{Experimental evaluation.} The numbers of variables and constraints are only one factor that has impact on the solution time of an IP.
 For instance, the quality of the dual (in our case lower) bounds on the optimum and the ability to find good primal solutions is extremely important.
-Hence, we compare the new IP model~\eqref{ip_indicators} to the standard formulation~\eqref{ip_bernasconi_standard}.
+Hence, we compare the new IP models~\eqref{ip_indicators} and~\eqref{ip_only_indicators} with the standard formulation~\eqref{ip_bernasconi_standard}.

-We tried to solve the low auto-correlation binary sequences problem with both models using the SCIP solver framework~\cite{SCIP8}\footnote{The code for generating the instances can be found at \href{https://github.com/discopt/multilinear-instance-generators}{github.com/discopt/multilinear-instance-generators}.}.
-Note that both approaches are too slow to compete with the most recent state-of-the-art approach that is based on combinatorial branch-and-bound with which the problem could be solved to optimality up to $N = 66$~\cite{PackebuschM16}.
-More precisely, we only report about instances that can be solved by at least one of the models to optimality within \SI{1}{\hour} using version~8.0.2 of SCIP using SoPlex as an LP solver.
+We tried to solve the low auto-correlation binary sequences problem with both models using the SCIP solver framework~\cite{SCIP9}\footnote{The code can be found at \href{https://github.com/discopt/labs}{github.com/discopt/labs}.}.
+Constraints~\eqref{ip_only_indicators_nogood1} and~\eqref{ip_only_indicators_nogood2} were implemented as a constraint handler that finds violated inequalities in linear time.
+Note that all three approaches are too slow to compete with the most recent state-of-the-art approach that is based on combinatorial branch-and-bound with which the problem could be solved to optimality up to $N = 66$~\cite{PackebuschM16}.
+We report about instances with $N \in \{5,10,15,20,25,30,35\}$ and $R \in \{N, \lfloor \tfrac{3}{4}N \rceil, \lfloor \tfrac{1}{2}N \rceil, \lfloor \tfrac{1}{4}N \rceil, \lfloor \tfrac{1}{8}N \rceil \}$ using version~9.0.0 of SCIP using SoPlex~7.0.0 as an LP solver.
 Also note that we ran our experiments only on a single core (with an Intel CPU on \SI{2.1}{\giga\hertz}) while the computations for $N=66$ were done using 248 cores and took about 55 days~\cite{PackebuschM16}.
-Moreover, we strengthened none of the two models to keep the comparison fair. \cref{table_bernasconi_ips} shows our results.
-Note that for $N > 22$, SCIP could not solve the standard formulation~\eqref{ip_bernasconi_standard} within one hour.
-In fact, the lower bound obtained after that time was still a negative number.
-Note that by construction, model~\eqref{ip_indicators} only provides \reviewFix{nonnegative} bounds.
-We conclude that our new formulation outperforms the standard formulation, not only by means of size, but also by means of quality of the bound obtained from the LP relaxation.
+Moreover, we strengthened none of the models to keep the comparison fair.